-Your purchase starts at $175 for a 2-hour photo shoot in my natural-light studio in downtown Wichita and/or any other locations we choose together.
+Your purchase starts at $125 for a 2-hour photo shoot in locations we choose together.

-Senior girls, consider splitting your shoot into two 90-minute weekday shoots for just $50 more, so we have more time for more outfits, hairstyles and locations before we run out of energy and daylight!
+Or consider splitting your shoot into two 90-minute shoots for just $50 more, so we have more time for more outfits, hairstyles and locations before we run out of energy and daylight!

-To enjoy your pictures for years to come, you can purchase custom crafted products during our private viewing session 1-2 weeks after your shoot.
+To enjoy your pictures for years to come, you can purchase images starting at $20 each during our private viewing session 1-2 weeks after your shoot.
 (At this time images will only be purchased as digital files…either low-resolution for digital sharing only or high-res for printing on your own.)

-Most clients can expect to spend $500 to $2,000 total on their portraits.
+Most clients can expect to spend at least $350 total on their portraits.
 Once you get in touch for your free in-person consult with me, we’ll go over the full price list together to make sure you know exactly what you can get within your budget.

 How does the booking and ordering process go?

 After you contact me, I’ll reply to any specific questions you have.
-Then I’d love to get together for coffee, tea or drinks at a 30-minute, no-commitment consult, so we can start getting to know one another and dreaming together about your images, and so you can see the gorgeous portrait products I offer!
+Then I’d love to get together for coffee, tea or drinks at a no-commitment consult, so we can start getting to know one another and dreaming together about your images.

 Once we schedule a date, I’ll provide you with an electronic invoice with a link to PayPal.
-The full session fee is due within 72 hours (mailing a check is also fine) to secure your shoot date.
+The full session fee is due within 72 hours (cash is also fine) to secure your shoot date.

-For each image you get in print form, I’ll also post on my Facebook business page and/or send to you a low-resolution, discreetly watermarked version of it, ready for the oohs and ahhs of your friends!
+For each image you order, I’ll also post on my Facebook business page and/or send to you a low-resolution, discreetly watermarked version of it, ready for the oohs and ahhs of your friends!

-Your custom portrait products will be hand-delivered by yours truly about 2 weeks after your order is finalized.
+Your fully-edited images will be sent within a week after your order is finalized.

-I’ve refined my pricing for 2013 to better account for the time, energy and expertise that goes into preparing each image I create for you, no matter what size it’s printed at.
-When you order a print, you’re paying not so much for the paper and ink as for this TLC I’ve put into making sure the photograph is just right—particularly, the retouching that’s critical when photographing women.
+I’ve refined my pricing to better account for the time, energy and expertise that goes into preparing each image I create for you.
+When you order a print or a file, you’re paying not so much for the paper and ink (or the pixels) as for this TLC I’ve put into making sure the photograph is just right—particularly, the gentle retouching that’s critical when photographing women.

 In this more-more-more society of ours, I want to give you quality over quantity—to help you choose just the images you love most, and to help you see each one as valuable, not just because of my efforts but because of the persons whose images they bear.